Kentaro-Furukawa/Active-Record-Dashboard/README.md

 ---
 ## User Guide

 Active Record Dashboard is intended to build as an intuitive application, hopefully you can use without much thinking.
-But there are some futures should be mentioned, and they may help your work.
+But there are some features should be mentioned, and they may help your work.

 ### Basic flow